-The initial entrant list will include 136 runners, with a goal of starting 125 runners, our permitted limit.
-HURT has developed the following selection process for the initial 136 entrants, to reflect the HURT goal of making the selection process more transparent to all.
+The initial entrant list will include 136 runners, including the reserved slots listed below.
+HURT has a goal of starting 125 runners (the current permitted limit).
+HURT has developed the following selection process for the initial 136 entrants, to reflect the goal of making the selection process more transparent to all.